jbellma/jbellma/README.md

-### Hi! 👋, my name is Jose,
+<p align="center">HI!, MY NAME IS JOSE 👋</p>

-#### Design and Development
+---

-I am a passionate code 🐒 and I love learning new languages and frameworks.
-I'm looking for new challenges and projects to further develop my coding career :)
+I am a passionate junior developer and I love learning new languages, frameworks and tools.
+I'm looking for new challenges and projects to further develop my coding career.

 Skills: RUBY / RAILS / PYTHON / JS / HTML / CSS